alonpinto/dazn-quiz-task/README.md

 pnpm install

-# will run the dev and the server parallel
+# will run the project on dev mode run the following

 pnpm run dev